-ERP systems work by compiling an organisation’s financials, supply chain, operations, commerce, reporting, manufacturing, and human resources activities in one place for simplified, better-informed management.
+ERP systems work by compiling an organization’s financials, supply chain, operations, commerce, reporting, manufacturing, and human resources activities in one place for simplified, better-informed management.
 ERP systems in supply chains also use digital tools, such as IoT components and AI monitoring and automation, to further enhance data and analysis.

 6. Is ERP software easy to learn?

-Because ERP software is built to make organisational decisions, strategies, and operations simpler and reduce time spent consulting multiple data sources, learning to use ERP software will likely be a straightforward process.
+Because ERP software is built to make organizational decisions, strategies, and operations simpler and reduce time spent consulting multiple data sources, learning to use ERP software will likely be a straightforward process.
 However, migrating to an ERP system should be a thoughtful, unrushed process.

 7. What’s an ERP system in manufacturing?

 An ERP system in manufacturing focuses on improving business communication, automating daily processes with robotic process automation, and fulfilling customer needs and managing resources through real-time data.
-Additional focuses include optimising project management, cost management, and production planning.
+Additional focuses include optimizing project management, cost management, and production planning.